sceneforge/sceneforge/README.md

    other web pages;
  - Export the scene to a series of images to create a 3D animation.

-The application is offline capable, which means it does not depends on a request to a backend service to enable any given feature/capability.
+The application is offline capable, which means it does not depend on a request to a backend service to enable any given feature/capability.

 ## Development